lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 Reports statistics data when the quorum happened and the resulting report was pushed to Lido.
 Here, `totalShares` is grabbed from the Lido contract, see [Add calculation of staker rewards APR][3] section above for other arguments.

     event AllowedBeaconBalanceAnnualRelativeIncreaseSet(uint256 value)
     event AllowedBeaconBalanceRelativeDecreaseSet(uint256 value)

 Reports the updates of the threshold limits by the governance.
 See [Sanity checks the oracles reports by configurable values][4] section above for details.

     event QuorumCallbackSet(address callback);

 Reports the updates of the quorum callback, [Callback function to be invoked on report pushes][5].

+It can be reasonably argued that these events and getters belong to Lido app rather than an oracle app.
+We would agree to that in a vacuum, but the reality of the situation is that the ecosystem needs these events and getters to build upon, and we're not upgrading the core contract anytime soon.
+So we're taking a workaround and putting some code that best belongs elsewhere in the oracle.

 ## Add getters for accessing the current state details.